 If a student does not meet the above conditions, but wants to be considered for Non-Residential status due to special circumstances, they may do so by submitting a written request to the Housing Committee.
+This process can be initiated by contacting guestservices@pacifica.edu.
 Requests will be carefully reviewed, and, if the Housing Committee approves the request, the Student Residential Services Manager will notify the student in writing and the status change will become effective before the next class session.